sullichr/opf_solution_builders_group/software_information/gpu_passthrough.md

 # GPU pass-through for PPC64le VMs

 This guide provides instructions for running KVM virtual machines on a Power9 system with GPU passthrough.
-The result will be vone or more virtual machines that each have access to one or more GPU devices on the host.
+The result will be one or more virtual machines that each have access to one or more GPU devices on the host.

 This procedure was carried out on a Centos 7.5 system with kernel 4.14.0